fr4nkhe/flc/README.md

 # flc

-A tool for count function lines.
+A tool for finding the top N length function in go projects.